11 hiking tips to motivate you to get outdoors in springtime

 The water tends to be rushing in spring so take care when crossing a stream (Image credit: Kyle Ledeboer / Aurora Photos)

-Based on the previous tip, you’ll know that the water tends to be rushing in spring.
-A summer trickle might be a small stream now and still easy to jump across, but a small stream in fall could be a rushing river so don’t go wading through any fast water, even if you’ve crossed here in other seasons.
+As you read in tip 3, there can be a big build-up of water in rivers in spring.
+A summer trickle might be a small stream now and still easy to jump across, but a small stream in fall could have become a rushing river by spring so don’t go wading through any fast water, even if you’ve crossed there in other seasons.

 • Waterproofs are always essential pack items, regardless of the forecast